linode/docs/docs/guides/development/python/python-variables/index.md

 - Python variable names are case sensitive

-This gives you a wide variety of ways to name variables in your Python code.
+These naming rules give you a wide variety of ways to name variables in your Python code.
 However, best programming practices dictate that your code should adopt a single naming convention and apply it consistently throughout your codebase.
 Doing so tends to make code easier to read and navigate.

 Python variables support three popular naming conventions:

-- Camel case, where the first letter is lowercase and each subsequent word in a name begins with an uppercase letter:
+- Camel case, where the first letter is lowercase and each subsequent word in a name begins with an uppercase letter.

         exampleVariable = "This is a string variable." anotherExampleVariable = 31

-- Snake case, where separate words are separated by underscores:
+- Snake case, where separate words are separated by underscores.

         example_variable = "This is a string variable." another_example_variable = 31

-- Pascal case, where each word in a variable name begins with an uppercase letter:
+- Pascal case, where each word in a variable name begins with an uppercase letter.

         ExampleVariable = "This is a string variable."
         AnotherExampleVariable = 31